mimurrayy/COST-power-monitor/README.md

 ## Installation

 ### Windows
 First, connect the scope to your computer.
 Then, use zardig (https://zadig.akeo.ie/) to install the "libusb-win32" driver for the correct device.
 After that, you can use the `.exe` file provided with the release to install COST-power-monitor.
+You might need to run the application as administrator.

 ### Linux
 For Ubuntu 18.04 and 20.04 we provide `.deb` packages which should make the installation seemless.
 Make sure that your user is part of the `plugdev` group or run the software as root: